 A tasty homerun – the stories behind the local produce served at The Coco Café

-As you’ve probably seen, heard, or even better -- experienced yourself by now, we recently opened our own restaurant, The Coco Café.
-And just like every other service, amenity, or add-on we have introduced at Boardwalk, this new restaurant has a well thought out concept behind it.
+As you’ve probably seen, heard, or even better -- experienced yourself by now, one year ago we opened our own restaurant, The Coco Café.
+And just like every other service, amenity, or add-on we have introduced at Boardwalk, this restaurant has a well thought out concept behind it.
 Of course.
 So, behind its colorful and beautiful esthetics, created in a collaboration with our designer-mastermind of over a decade, Claudia Nooren Ruiz-Vasquez, The Coco Café demands a deeper dive into its own DNA and connectivity to Aruba’s roots.

 What’s in a name